GoogleChrome/web.dev/content/accessible/control-focus-with-tabindex/index.md

 A tool like Lighthouse is great at detecting certain accessibility issues, but some things can only be tested by a human.
-Run the Accessibility Audit (Lighthouse > Options > Accessibility) and look in the Manual audits section for an item titled “Interactive controls are keyboard focusable".
+Run the Accessibility Audit (Lighthouse > Options > Accessibility) and look in the Manual audits section for an item titled “Interactive controls are keyboard focusable”.

 Try pressing the `Tab` key to navigate through your site.
 Are you able to reach all of the interactive controls on the page?
 If not, you may need to use